apache/spark/docs/sql-ref-number-pattern.md

   Specifies an expected digit between `0` and `9`.

-  A sequence of 0 or 9 in the format string matches a sequence of digits in the input string.
-If the 0/9 sequence starts with 0 and is before the decimal point, it can only match a digit sequence of the same size.
-Otherwise, if the sequence starts with 9 or is after the decimal point, it can match a digit sequence that has the same or smaller size.
+  A sequence of 0 or 9 in the format string matches a sequence of digits with the same or smaller size.
+If the 0/9 sequence starts with 0 and is before the decimal point, it requires matching the number of digits: when parsing, it matches only a digit sequence of the same size; when formatting, the result string adds left-padding with zeros to the digit sequence to reach the same size.
+Otherwise, the 0/9 sequence matches any digit sequence with the same or smaller size when parsing, and pads the digit sequence with spaces in the result string when formatting.
+Note that the digit sequence will become a '#' sequence if the size is larger than the 0/9 sequence.

 - **`.`** or **`D`**